vs0100/LDO_design/README.md

 In order to calculate the open loop PSRR we need to send an AC signal from the source which in our case is VDD.

 Here we are giving an AC 1 signal in the source.
-This signal is given to the source of the passfet and the source of pmos in the diffamp.
+This signal is given to the source of the Pass FET and the source of pmos in the diffamp.

 We will ideally want very bad PSRR in the diffamp as we want the OTA output to have all the AC noise such that Vsg of pmos = 0 ( small signal analysis ).